The 8 Benefits of Caregiver Support Groups

 Caregiving can be an isolating experience, but you’re not alone in this challenge.

-There are over 34 million Americans providing unpaid care to an adult age 50 or older.
+More than 34 million Americans provide unpaid care to an adult aged 50 or older.
 And nearly 16 million are caring for someone with Alzheimer’s disease or dementia.

 But when you’re overwhelmed and exhausted by caregiving responsibilities, it can feel like you’re the only person dealing with so much.